 We worked with regulatory agencies, tribes and the local marine community to identify the pontoon moorage location.
 The location was selected because it met key requirements, including:

 - Clearance of charted navigation channels

-What measures will WSDOT take to ensure the pontoons are moored safely?
+What measures did WSDOT take to ensure that the pontoons were moored safely?

-Maintenance crews will conduct routine inspections to ensure safety.
+Maintenance crews conduct routine inspections to ensure safety.

-- WSDOT will outfit the pontoons with navigation lighting in compliance with U.S. Coast Guard requirements.
+- WSDOT outfitted the pontoons with navigation lighting in compliance with U.S. Coast Guard requirements.

-- During moorage, we will conduct routine inspections of the chains and lines to help ensure that the pontoons are moored safely.
-The anchoring system is designed to keep the pontoons secured and limit drifting.
+- During moorage, we conducted routine inspections of the chains and lines to help ensure that the pontoons were moored safely.
+The anchoring system was designed to keep the pontoons secured and limit drifting.

-- We will monitor the pontoons and anchors regularly to ensure they remain securely in place.
+- We monitored the pontoons and anchors regularly to ensure they remained securely in place.

-- Pontoons will always float at least 7 feet above the harbor bottom, even during the lowest tides.
+- Pontoons always floated at least 7 feet above the harbor bottom, even during the lowest tides.

-Pontoons will be moored until needed for the construction of the new SR 520 floating bridge.
-The pontoons would then be towed from the moorage site to Lake Washington where they will be assembled to form the floating foundation of the new bridge.
+Pontoons were moored until needed for the construction of the new SR 520 floating bridge.
+The pontoons then were towed from the moorage site to Lake Washington, where they are being assembled to form the floating foundation of the new bridge.